 - Greenfield software solution and no legacy or old piece of code is being used.

-- Focus is more on Robustness, Testability, Object Oriented design and quality.
-(This doesn’t mean previous technology can’t accomplish these; it’s about ease and in-built features and offerings).
+- The focus is more on Robustness, Testability, Object Oriented design, and quality.
+(This doesn’t mean previous technology can’t accomplish these; it’s about ease and inbuilt features and offerings).

-- Amazing team with great skills to learn new technologies and adapt the changes.
+- An amazing team with great skills to learn new technologies and adapt the changes.

 - Company’s vision is to showcase products build using latest technologies.

 - Client themselves want the solution to be developed using latest technologies and have the budget to support that.

 Why MVC over ASP .NET Web Forms then

 Note- this section assumes that you are aware of MVC benefits and general technical terms used below.